LebiAntony/2-D-Heat-in-a-cylinder-using-Finite-Volume-Method/README.md

 	- Stability _final.py -> Run the code block - This code block allows to see the stability region and gives the CFL values of stable margin

 3. Exe file
 	- an standalone application is created to execute this problem.
-It can be installed in windows and can be used.
+It can be installed in windows and can be used using interactive GUI interface.